 User Anti-Spam Techniques

-- If emails from Procore are being flagged as spam, contact the email recipient and have them add Procore's dedicated IP address to an email allowed list to ensure that emails sent from the specified IP address are not flagged as spam by their email filters.
-(See Add IP addresses to allowlists in Gmail for details)
+- If emails from Procore are being flagged as spam, contact the email recipient and have them add Procore's dedicated IP addresses to an email allowed list to ensure that emails sent from the specified IP address are not flagged as spam by their email filters.

-- If you suspect that users may not have received an email sent from Procore, contact them directly via a phone call or personal email to follow-up with them directly.
+- If you suspect that users may not have received an email sent from Procore, contact them directly to confirm.
 Always be proactive and confirm that users are receiving emails from Procore in the beginning phases of a project.
 The email recipient may need to change their personal or company's spam filters accordingly to explicitly allow emails from Procore.